The Blog Social

 • Publishing consistent, valuable blog content

-• Optimizing for search engines
+• Optimising for search engines

 • Building your email list